lsst-dm/dm_dev_guide/communications/presenting-at-conferences.rst

 .. seealso::

    Conference proceedings papers are coordinated by the LSST Project Publication Board.
-   See :doc:`publication-policy` for more information.
+   See :doc:`/project-docs/publication-policy` for more information.

 .. _presenting-confluence-meeting-page: